dujanhung/trc/doc.md

 > [!NOTE]
 > every Unicode characters could be used for RECL alphabet, and therefore satify that:
 > - it doesn't conflict with input files.
-> - it's typable and copiable via Unicode keyboard.
+> - it's typable via Unicode keyboard.
+> - it does not skip the caret over multiple characters.

 ## example